architdatar/quick-git-tutorial/tutorial_part_I.md

 git push
 ```

 Depending on the remote, you might be asked for your credentials.
 Enter those.
+Visit your remote repo and refresh the page.
+You should see your changes updated there.

 ## Conclusions and key learnings
 Congratulations!
 You have finished the basic steps to pull from and push to code to remote repositories.
 Visit the remote URL to verify that your changes are showing in the remote.
 You have now learned how to get code from and contribute code to your own remote respositories.